mbtamuli/cni-quickstart/README.md

   IP:  1.2.3.0
 ```

-But if you exec into the pod and try to reach the internet it still does!
+But if you exec into the pod and try to reach the internet it still does! :astonished: _<insert-astonished-Pickachu-GIF>_

 ```
 + kubectl exec -it test -- sh